- Alcohol and drug other addiction

 - Mental health and therapy

-These benefits depend on your particular circumstances and requires your full participation.
+These benefits depend on your particular circumstances and require you to fully participate in necessary care and management.
 You should consult a specialist in this area before deciding whether treatment is suitable for you.

 You may be interested in